dojo/docs/dojox/calendar.rst

 The styling of a matrix view is defined in the themes/claro/MatrixView.css and themes/claro/MatrixView_rtl.css.

-The base CSS pseudo class name is dojoxCalendarMatrixView.
+The base CSS class name is dojoxCalendarMatrixView.

 Several functions are provided to style or set a style class on part of the view:
   * styleColumnHeaderCell(node, date, renderData): allows to style a column header cell.
-By default, it installs dojoxCalendarWeekend CSS pseudo classes.
+By default, it installs dojoxCalendarWeekend CSS classes.
   * styleRowHeaderCell(node, hour, renderData): allows to style a row header cell.
 By default, does nothing.
   * styleGridCell(node, date, renderData): allows to style a grid column.
-By default, it installs dojoxCalendarToday, dojoxCalendarWeekend and dojoxCalendarDisabled CSS pseudo classes.
+By default, it installs dojoxCalendarToday, dojoxCalendarWeekend and dojoxCalendarDisabled CSS classes.

 The styleGridCellFunc property allows to customize a grid cell without subclassing a view.